Introducing Polycystic Ovary Syndrome

 Also, you are not alone.
-Remember nearly 20% of women have this syndrome - and that’s only the percentage of those who have been diagnosed.
+Remember nearly 20% of women & people with periods have this syndrome - and that’s only the percentage of those who have been diagnosed.
 So let’s open up the conversation and learn from each other on how to manage this and support each other going forward!

 If you want to find out more about PCOS and our Riley Products, please visit our Life of Riley Blog to learn more today.